kaizhu256/node-sandbox2/README.md

     4. edit or paste script in browser to eval
 */

-/* istanbul instrument in package nedb-lite */ /*jslint
+/* istanbul instrument in package sandbox2 */
+/*jslint
     bitwise: true,
     browser: true,